About the Author

-My fifth book, An Ambush of Tigers, was not inspired by my family, although sometimes they do act a bit like wild animals.
+My next two picture books, An Ambush of Tigers and Porcupine's Picnic, were not inspired by my family, although sometimes they do act a bit like wild animals.

-I currently live in Southern California in my 18th home with my husband, David, and near my children, Adam, Sara, and Joel, all of whom are worth making a tzimmes over!
+I currently live in Southern California in my 18th home with my husband, David, and our two dogs.
+Our three children are adults making their way in the world and are all certainly worth making a tzimmes over!

 The first book I wrote for children.